mmatongo/kiss-lang/README.txt

-- A few of the languages i.e R and D required a slight modification to the [gcc] package, this modification is non-fatal but begs to be mentioned because it adds a lot of weight to the package, it exists on the staging branch of my private repo for obvious reasons with the top one being that it is a very hacky solution that will be fixed in time.
+- A few of the languages i.e R and D required a slight modification to the [gcc] package, this modification is non-fatal but begs to be mentioned because it adds a lot of weight to the package, it exists on the extras branch branch of this repo.
+It is a very hacky solution that will be fixed in time (I really have no time).

-PROPOSED
-- I have thought about adding any and all depends on this repo separate from everything else, this is primarily so I can have some sort of established order.
-As it is the current meandry of repos leaves me with nothing but headaches.

-UPDATES
-- New repo structure will take effect soon, a few natable things however;
-    - I decided to roll my own KISS based(for now) os @noirlinux doing this has made it easier for me to incorporate changed to [gcc] that would normally not be accepted (I think).
-    - I have also decided to not limit the scope of the repo and just add as many languages as I wanna and make it easier for anyone that wants to setup a dev station.
-    - If you're using [noirlinux] then you might not need some elements from this repo as those are already hard baked into the preinstalled [gcc].